thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 In the top-level array, there will be one entry each for every plugin on the device, if the plugin reports a non-empty software list, when queried for one.

 * `id` is used to correlate any response from the mapper while processing the software list.
 If the mapper fails to process the list, the error will published
+* `type` captures the type of software module that's being reported in the list.
+  It will be the name of the plugin that reports this list.
-* `type` captures the type of software module that's being reported in the list, which is optional and can be empty for the default software module type of the device, if a default plugin is configured on the device.
+  It can be optional and can be empty for the default software module type of the device, if a default plugin is configured on the device.
 * `list` is an array of software modules represented as JSON objects.
 This field is mandatory.
 * `name` in the software module JSON captures the name of the software module, which is mandatory.
 * `version` in the software module JSON captures the name of the software module, which is optional.